Research within Youth Justice and Victim Support

 Do not go directly to service centres or youth detention centres to seek research approval.

-• Research applications will be accepted during 3 rounds (as outlined below) per year.
+• Research applications will be accepted during 3 rounds per year.
 We will approve a maximum of 10 projects per round.
+Approximate timeframes for 2026 are outlined below.

 To apply to conduct research in collaboration with us: